OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/derivs/partial_derivs_implicit.rst

 .. _advanced_guide_partial_derivs_implicit:

 ****************************************************
-Defining Partial-Derivatives on Implicit Components
+Defining Partial Derivatives on Implicit Components
 ****************************************************

 For :ref:`ImplicitComponent <comp-type-3-implicitcomp>` instances you will provide partial-derivatives of **residuals with respect to inputs and outputs**.